-- 1.1 Solar photovoltaic (PV) developments are becoming increasingly common within the UK and Ireland.
-Deployment has been rapid from 2010-2015 in the UK, with deployment set to pick up over the coming years in Ireland.
-Glint and glare is a relatively new planning consideration brought about through the rise and rapid deployment of solar PV.
+- 1.1 Glint and glare is a relatively new planning consideration brought about through the rise and rapid deployment of solar photovoltaic (PV) development.
 This, in turn, has led to a gap in the knowledge base in this area and thus there is little formal guidance regarding glint and glare for developers, planners or stakeholders to follow. - 1.2 Whilst general planning guidance for solar PV development has been established, there is no specific planning guidance, in the UK and Ireland, for assessing the effects of glint and glare on surrounding receptors. - 1.3 This guidance document has specific focus on the UK and Irish markets however the methodologies are deemed applicable for worldwide solar PV development.